Debt Camel

 Can you stop using a credit card?
 There’s only one way to find out!

-The first rule of debt is, stop borrowingFour common excuses for not giving it a go
+Common excuses for not giving it a go

-Do you recognise any of these:
+Do you recognise any of these?

-3. “I get cash back (or Nectar points or air miles) on my credit card purchases”
+• “I get cash back (or Nectar points or air miles) on my credit card purchases”

-4. “I’m managing the minimum payments so it’s not really a problem”.
+• “I’m managing the minimum payments so it’s not really a problem”.

 If you are only paying the minimums and still spending on the card, it will take 10, 15 or more years to clear the extra debt you are adding.
 That pair of shoes will be in the bin long before they are paid for.

-How to manage without them
+How to manage without the cards

-Ignoring the neat but impractical idea of just stopping spending on anything (!), you have basically two options: use cash or use your debit card.
+You have basically two options: use cash or use your debit card.

 Using cash means you don’t have to track what is in your bank account every day, only when you withdraw money.
 And it may well have an extra psychological advantage that you find yourself more reluctant to hand over hard cash for something than flashing the plastic.

-If you decide to use your debit card routinely instead, then you do have to keep an eye on your account balance, especially if you have a joint account.
+If you decide to use your debit card, then keep an eye on your account balance, especially if you have a joint account.
+Be especially careful when you use contactless payments.
+Quick and convenient – but it can feel like you aren’t spending “real money” at all.

 What to do with the credit cards

-If you have a whole collection of cards, cutting them all up apart from one (which ideally would have both some spare credit on it and a comparatively low-interest rate) is a good idea.
+Cut them up?
+That’s a serious suggestion.
+If you have several cards, cutting them all up apart from one (which ideally would have both some spare credit on it and a comparatively low-interest rate) is a good idea.

-Less dramatically, you could leave them at home or freeze the card in a block of ice.
+Or freeze the card in a block of ice.
 This won’t damage the card (unless you try to defrost it in the microwave!) but may be sufficient of a deterrent, giving you that extra dollop of willpower not to spend.

-I failed – I just had to use the card today
+“I failed – I just had to use the card once”

 If you couldn’t manage it and your debt has gone up a lot during the month, then it’s probably time to take some debt advice.
 The longer you wait, the harder the solutions are likely to be.
-Have a look at this simple roadmap of options and see which feels right for you.

 More Debt Camel articles: